How Tang Dynasty Delivered Lychees at Lightning Speed

 The Chinese drama The Litchi Road (《长安的荔枝》) has become a surprise hit this summer.
 One unexpected star has captured viewers’ imagination — the lychee.

 This vivid image isn’t just poetry — it’s based on real history.
-During the Tang Dynasty, fresh lychees were delivered from southern China to the capital, Chang’an (now Xi’an, Shannxi), using a vast relay courier system known as the Yizhan system — one of the world’s earliest large-scale logistics networks.
+During the Tang Dynasty, fresh lychees were delivered from southern China to the capital, Chang’an (now Xi’an, Shaanxi), using a vast relay courier system known as the Yizhan system — one of the world’s earliest large-scale logistics networks.

 The Litchi Road